Nextflow Pipeline

 The first step in creating a pipeline is to create a project.
 For instructions on creating a project, see the Projects page.
 In this tutorial, we'll use a project called "Getting Started".

 After creating the project, select the project from the Projects view to enter the project.
 Within the project, navigate to the Flow > Pipelines view in the left navigation pane.
-From the Pipelines view, click the Nextflow button to start creating the Nextflow pipeline.
+From the Pipelines view, click +Create Pipeline and then Nextflow to start creating the Nextflow pipeline.

 In the Nextflow pipeline creation view, the Information tab is used to add information about the pipeline.
 Add values for the required Code (unique pipeline name) and Description fields.